crankynetman/camping-resources/recipes/breakfast-omelette/README.md

 ### Fuel Usage

 This uses about one boil.
 The fuel usage really depends on how many people are coming with you, as you can re-use the water between omelettes if you have multiple people—The water was still pretty warm between omelettes in my JetBoil MiniMo so I am sure I didn't use as much fuel as a full boil.
+A safe budget is ~10g of fuel per-boil.

 ## Ingredients